 On November 5, 2020, Laureate's Board of Directors announced a new stock repurchase program to acquire up to \$300,000 of the Company's common stock.
-On April 30, 2021, the Company's Board of Directors approved an increase of the above authorization to repurchase shares of the Company's common stock by \$200,000.
-On December 14, 2021, the Company's Board of Directors approved an increase of the authorization to repurchase shares of the Company's common stock by \$100,000, for a total authorization (including the above authorized repurchases) of up to \$600,000 of the Company's common stock.
-The Company's proposed repurchases may be made from time to time on the open market at prevailing market prices, in privately negotiated transactions, in block trades and/or through other legally permissible means, depending on market conditions and in accordance with applicable rules and regulations promulgated under the Exchange Act.
-Repurchases may be effected pursuant to a trading plan adopted in accordance with Rule 10b5-1 of the Exchange Act.
-The Company's Board of Directors will review the share repurchase program periodically and may authorize adjustment of its terms and size or suspend or discontinue the program.
+On April 30, 2021, the Company's Board of Directors approved an increase of the authorization by \$200,000; on December 14, 2021, the Company's Board of Directors approved an increase of the authorization by \$100,000, and on March 14, 2022, the Company's Board of

+Directors approved an increase of the authorization by \$50,000, for a total authorization (including the above authorized repurchases) of up to \$650,000 of the Company's common stock.
+The Company's repurchases could be made from time to time on the open market at prevailing market prices, in privately negotiated transactions, in block trades and/or through other legally permissible means, depending on market conditions and in accordance with applicable rules and regulations promulgated under the Exchange Act.
+Repurchases could be effected pursuant to a trading plan adopted in accordance with Rule 10b5-1 of the Exchange Act.
+During the third quarter of 2022, the Company's repurchases reached the total authorized limit of \$650,000.